vosi23/angular_bootcamp2024/section-2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+In the section-2 we will go trough the angular basics and essentials.
+I will try to document with comments in the project files (html and ts) as much as I can.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.